Mercury13/unicodia/Bitmaps/Scripts/rationale.md

 * Transport: TMB + lo-res
 * Specials: the only non-format
 * Tags: Tag+T
-* Variation selectors: just a genaral image
+* Variation selectors: just a general image

 ## Europe
 * Albanian all: TMB